BastinRobin/connectDb.js/README.md

 ConnectDb was started as an open source project which can be forked by developers and contribute to our projects.

-Let us make the computing open.
+Let us play with mobile environment

 Development Version:
 -------------------